Producer / Engineer / Mixer

 Thomas ‘Mitch’ Mitchener is a producer & mixer who is carving out a niche as the breakthrough producer for an exciting new generation of British rock bands.
 With his humble nature & his own studio space he is the epitome of what a modern, young producer should be – accessible to the artist, from a recent musical background and, most importantly, a unique sound.

 Mitch has spent the last few years working with a raft of rock and indie bands, including Asylums, Hello Operator, The Eighties Matchbox B-Line Disaster, Gallows, and Young Guns.
 He produced, engineered, mixed and performed as bassist on the acerbic punk thrash of Blossom, the Top 20 debut album by Frank Carter & The Rattlesnakes.
 Mitch also produced their new album ‘Modern Ruin’ which exploded into the charts at Number 7 on its release in January 2017, following three singles which were all named Annie Mac’s ‘Hottest Record In the World’ on Radio 1.
-Mitch also produced the debut album from hotly tipped band Counterfeit which will be released on 17th March and already received 4Ks from Kerrang!.
-Mitch kicked off 2017 by mixing the debut album from Dead! for BMG which will be released in January 2018.
+Mitch also produced the debut album from hotly tipped band Counterfeit which was released on 17th March and received 4Ks from Kerrang!.
+Mitch also mixed the forthcoming debut album from Dead! for BMG which will be released in January 2018.
 He is currently producing forthcoming albums from Hello Operator and Asylums, as well as tracks for hot new acts Misfires and Naropa.

 A multi-instrumentalist who plays guitar, bass, keys, sax and drums (among others), his experience brings an understanding of the bands he works with.
 Mitch knows the concerns and creative desires of his artists because he’s been there himself; his background creates a productive studio vibe, while his touring experience brings an intimate knowledge of band dynamics.
 He operates primarily from his own recording studio, Broadfields in Watford.